 The media center is open to students from 9:00 AM until 3:00 PM

-Taylor Elementary has primarily flexible scheduling in which students may come with their classes for whole class checkout, interactive story time, research, and checkouts.
+Taylor Elementary's Media Center is a bustling hub of reading and activity!
+Students may come with their classes for whole class checkout, interactive story time, research, and/or checkouts.
 They may also come independently or with small groups for checkouts and research with advance notice.
-The Media Specialist currently provides a Literacy Special to 2nd and 5th grade students.

 We are constantly adding to our collection.
 Drop by the media center so we can help you find the right book for you!

-Kindergarten students may check out one book at a time for two weeks.
+Kindergarten students may check out one book at a time for one week.

-Second through Fourth Grade students may check out two books at a time for two weeks.
-Fifth Grade Students may checkout three books for two weeks.
+Second through Fourth Grade students may check out two books at a time for one week.
+Fifth Grade students may checkout and renew three books for two weeks.

 Students must return any overdue books before checking out more books.
 All grade levels are limited to one Graphic Novel (comic book style) checkout at a time.